Pas De La Casa Ski Resort

-Then there is the skiing - and slightly to some people’s surprise, that's quite impressive too.
-Grandvalira is the name of the large lift-linked ski area that Pas de la Casa is just one part of, and it lives up to the Grand part of its name, stretching over to Grau Roig, Soldeu, El Tarter and finally onto the El Forn sector above the small resort of Canillo, with an optional extra leg via lift (but not piste) to Encamp.
-In total there are over 60 lifts, 120 runs and 200km of piste, more than enough to keep most skiers busy for at least a week, even if they don't over-indulge on Pas de la Casa's nightlife.
-Beginners and intermediates are spoilt for choice, and there are plenty of ski schools for those who want to learn or improve.
-Advanced skiers have a couple of challenges on-piste (the Avet piste down to Soldeu is seriously steep) and rather more off-piste, particularly around Grau Roig and Pic d'Encampadana above El Tartar.
-There is also the opportunity for a day trip to Andorra's other ski area, Vallnord, which has a small sector around Arcalis with good freeriding.
+Then there is the skiing, and slightly to some people’s surprise, it’s quite impressive.
+Grandvalira is the name of the large lift-linked ski area that Pas de la Casa is just one part of, and it certainly lives up to the Grand part of its name, stretching over to Grau Roig, Soldeu, El Tarter and finally onto the El Forn sector above Canillo.
+In total there are about 75 lifts (including a long one down to Encamp), 135 runs, 200 km of piste and 3 freestyle parks to choose from, which is more than enough to keep most skiers and boarders busy for a week, even if they stay sober and take advantage of uncrowded early morning slopes.

-ALPINRESORTS.com also works with a number of rental shops in Pas de la Casa and throughout Andorra and it also can secure significant discounts – check here for latest special offers and shop locations.
+- ALPINRESORTS.com also works with a number of rental shops in Pas de la Casa and throughout Andorra and it also can secure significant discounts – check here for latest special offers and shop locations